 Figure 9-207n—Number of Participating Affiliated STAs field format

-The Participating Affiliated STAs Count field represents an indication of the number of affiliated STAs participating in the signaled group on the link.
-The Participating Affiliated STAs Percentage field, with values in the range of 0 to 100, represents an indication of the percentage of the associated affiliated STAs participating to the signalled group on the link.
+The Participating Affiliated STAs Count field represents an indication of the number of affiliated non-AP MLDs [1001] participating in the signaled group on the link.
+The Participating Affiliated STAs Percentage field, with values in the range of 0 to 100, represents an indication of the percentage of the associated affiliated non-AP MLD [1001] participating to the signalled group on the link.
 Values 101-255 are reserved.

-When transmitted by a CPE AP, the AID Storage Size field indicates the minimum number of AID values required by a CPE non-AP MLD to be allowed to join in the EDP group.
+When transmitted by a CPE AP MLD [1001], the AID Storage Size field indicates the minimum number of AID values required by a CPE non-AP MLD to be allowed to join in the EDP group.

 When transmitted by a CPE non-AP MLD, the AID Storage Size field indicates the number of AID values that the non-AP MLD can store.